 Limited On-Campus Staff

 Since early March, many DigiPen employees have been working remotely in order to prevent the spread of the coronavirus.
 We will continue to limit on-campus staff levels to administrative staff, support of distance education, and the security of the physical premises.
 All student services will continue to be available either in-person or online.
-During the fall semester, more staff will return to campus in order to provide food service and facilities services.
+During the fall 2020 semester, more staff have returned to campus in order to provide food service and facilities services.
+A “virtual” Front Desk provides students with full service upon entry to campus without any direct physical contact.
 As conditions allow, additional external affairs, student services, and other staff will return to working on campus.

 Campus Sanitation: Regular Regimen